 - Treating aspiration and choking.
-More than 5,000 people die from choking each year.
+About 5,000 people die from choking each year.
 Hospitalized patients face an increased risk of aspiration.
 Portable suction can prevent an accident from turning into a tragedy.

 - Caring for people with respiratory disorders and infections.
 Suction is critical for people with pneumonia, COPD, and other respiratory disorders.
 It is especially vital in populations with limited mobility and poor muscle tone, such as those with spinal cord or brain injuries, advanced dementia, and conditions that require the use of a ventilator.

 Portable suction ensures that patients on every floor of the hospital and at every stage of care can be saved from an airway emergency.
 Consider the following uses for a portable unit: